 The energy from the solar radiation is the biggest energy source on Earth.
-The energy that annually comes to the surface 10000 times bigger of the annual energy needs in the world or the energy which in one hour comes to the Earth is slightly smaller of the energy that the world uses during one year.
+The energy that annually comes to the surface is 10000 times bigger of the annual energy needs in the world.
+Beside geothermal and nuclear, all other types of energy come from the solar energy.
+In the picture are given energy sources on Earth and their amounts.